apollographql/specs-core/core.spec.md

   | INPUT_FIELD_DEFINITION
 ```

 `@core__export` can occur at any type system location.
-Elements with `@core__export` will always be included in the export schema.
-Elements with `@core__export(isExport: false)` will always be excluded from the export schema.
+Elements with `@core__export` will always be included in the API.
+Elements with `@core__export(isExport: false)` will always be excluded from the API.

 ###! isExport: Boolean

 If true, the element is always exported, regardless of whether the feature which defines it is exported.
 If false, the element is never exported.

 # Scalars